 Frequently Asked Questions (FAQs)

-A: The personal statement should be approximately one to two pages, single spaced.
+The personal statement should be approximately one to two pages, single spaced.
+Rackham’s 500 word limit does not apply.

-A: No there are no formatting guidelines in regards to font type, font size, etc.
+No, there are no formatting guidelines in regards to font type, font size, or margins.

 Please note that once an applicant submits their online application, no changes to the statement of purpose, personal statement, curriculum vitae, and application can be modified online.